 Once your soap and butters have melted, remove the bowl from the microwave and stir well.

 Now measure out two tablespoons rice bran oil, a half tablespoon aloe vera gel and one tablespoon of fragrance oil – I used a rose & violet scented fragrance oil – and add to the bowl of butters and soap.

 Using a pipette, measure out the Vitamin E oil and add it to the bowl of ingredients as well.
 If using a liquid soap dye, you would also add several drops at this point until the mixture reaches desired color.
 Mix well to thoroughly incorporate ingredients.

 Now, in a clean container, weigh out 18oz. of sugar then slowly pour into the soap and butter mixture.
 Stir well to be sure there are no remaining pockets of sugar that are not mixed in.

 Next, place your flower mold onto a wooden cutting board.
 Then slowly spoon or pour the sugar scrub mixture into your flower shaped silicone molds.
 If necessary, press the scrub into the mold as much as possible.
 Fill almost to the top, but not completely – leave a space for the soap to be poured in on top.

-Once your flower shaped scrub and soap bars have solidified, simply push out of the molds and wrap tightly in plastic film.
+Once your DIY soap sugar scrub bars have solidified, simply push out of the molds and wrap tightly in plastic film.
 You can then decorate your creations for gift giving!
 I decorated mine with washi tape and bakers twine and used sticker paper to attach labels with ingredients to the bottom of the flowers.

-For more of my bath and beauty DIY’s and homemade soap recipes be sure to visit Rebecca’s Soap Delicatessen.
-You can also follow me on Pinterest for collections of my favorite bath and beauty recipes from around the web.
+For more of my bath and beauty DIY’s and easy melt and pour soap recipes be sure to follow me on Pinterest for collections of my favorite bath and beauty recipes from around the web.